Ice Detainees in Michigan Need Our Prayers and Support

 We pray that Nael and his wife, children, and grandchildren be comforted.
 May he and his family know your grace of your Loving presence during this difficult time.

 May he and his family know your grace and mercy and justice through the community of helpers.
-May all their needs: financial, spiritual, therapeutic and legal be fulfilled in a way that is skillful, wise, and will be effective.
+May all their needs: financial, spiritual, therapeutic, and legal, be fulfilled in a way that is skillful, wise, and will be effective.

 Tender God, as Nael is away from his family, keep him safe in the care of law enforcement personnel.
 May they recognize their shared humanity with Nael and act with empathy, restraint, and justice.